Troubled Paradise: Singles and promotion

 On October 21, 2020, "Self Destruct" was released as the album's lead single, accompanied by the release of its music video hours later.
 The music video was directed by Brent McKeever.

 "Throatzillaaa" was released as the first promotional single on November 13, 2020.
 A lyric video was made available on November 9 before the official announcement on November 11.
 In December, the title track "Troubled Paradise" was registered on Slayyyter's ASCAP. before being officially announced on January 19, 2021.
 "Troubled Paradise" and its music video, directed by Munachi Osegbu and produced by Collin Druz, were released on January 22.
 The song was leaked in full the day before, as well as the album's final tracklist, cover art and the "Troubled Paradise" music video.

 On January 21, 2021, one day before planned, Slayyyter announced the official album title as Troubled Paradise on social media, along with its official art cover and release date of June 11, 2021.
 The day after, the tracklist and pre-sale were made available.

 "Clouds" was released as the next single on February 26, 2021, followed by "Cowboys" on April 9 and "Over This!" on May 7.

+Critical reception

+Critics including Nick Malone of PopMatters and Stereogum's Chris DeVille noted Slayyyter's departure from her previous Britney Spears-influenced sound on Troubled Paradise.
+The record's sound recalled the "pure pop" era of the early 2010s, and was compared to veteran pop acts like Kesha, No Doubt, Robyn, Robin S., Lady Gaga, and Paramore as well as Slayyyter's contemporaries like Ashnikko, Rina Sawayama, Charli XCX, and Kim Petras.

+DeVille criticized Troubled Paradise for adopting the hyperpop sound without pushing the genre's sonic boundaries meaningfully.
+The album drew on the sex-positive club, techno, and electropop sounds of the era, while remaining surface-level in its exploration of them, according to him.

+Abigail Firth of Dork magazine called the album "fun and tacky," and noted Slayyyter's embrace of pop-punk on "Over This!" and "Cowboys".
+According to Firth, Slayyyter solidified her presence in the music industry with this album.

+Beyond the Stage magazine lauded the three-song run from "Troubled Paradise" to "Cowboys" as the arc of the album, reinforcing Slayyyter's "rambunctious" image.
+They also pointed to Slayyyter's references to The Wizard of Oz throughout the album, both lyrically and aesthetically, as a means to explore her identity as an artist.